-Project goal: Enhance Jenkins master and agent service management on Windows by offering new configuration file formats and improving settings validation
+Project goal: Enhance Jenkins controller and agent service management on Windows by offering new configuration file formats and improving settings validation

 Skills to study/improve: C#, .NET, Windows, Windows Services, YAML, Java (optional)